 The practice had child protection and vulnerable adult policies and procedures in place.
 These provided staff with information about identifying, reporting and dealing with suspected abuse.
 The policies were readily available to staff.
 Staff had access to contact details for both child protection and adult safeguarding teams.
 Staff were knowledgeable about the different kinds of abuse and how to recognise these.
-The practice manager was the safeguarding lead in the practice and all staff had undertaken safeguarding training in the last 12 months.
+The dentist was the safeguarding lead in the practice and all staff had undertaken safeguarding training to level two in the last 12 months.
+There had not been any referrals to the local safeguarding team; however, they were confident about when to do so.
 Staff told us they were confident about raising any concerns with the safeguarding lead.
-Staff described to us how they liaised with the local safeguarding team providing them with information about dental neglect.
-They also used makers on patients' records when there were safeguarding concerns.